redhat-et/microshift-demos/demos/hello-microshift-demo/README.md

 If you're running the MicroShift on a VM _and_ your hypervisor connects instances via NAT, make sure to create port mappings from the hypervisor to guest ports 22 (ssh), 80 (http), and 6443 (K8s API).

-Oo the MicroShift VM, ensure proper `firewalld` services are open.
+On the MicroShift machine, ensure proper `firewalld` services are open.
 Use the following command on the MicroShift machine to open the services in the running config of `firewalld`.

     sudo firewall-cmd --add-service={ssh,http,kube-apiserver}